 I implemented the observer design pattern to display the score, life and time.
 There are three benefits of observer design pattern.
 The first benefit is low coupling.
-This design pattern is an efficient way to trace the information of subject with a low coupling.
+This design pattern is an efficient way to retrieve the information of subject with a low coupling.
 The second benefit is sending the information with less impact.
-The communication between the observer and the subject has no impact to other classes.
-The third benefit is flexibly adding and removing the observer.
+The communication between the observer and the subject makes no impact on other classes.
+The last benefit is adding and removing the observer more flexibly.
 The observer can be easily added or removed by invoking the register() and unregister() method.

 Memento design pattern